 When you’ve been struck by a drunk driver, you’re likely more worried about getting justice and healing from your injuries.
 You shouldn’t have to deal with the costs associated with your injuries and damages because the collision wasn’t your fault.
 With the help of our Minneapolis drunk driving accident lawyer, you can feel supported and confident through your claim and know that you will get justice.

-For a free legal consultation with a drunk driving lawyer serving Minneapolis, call 612-349-2729
+For a legal consultation with a drunk driving lawyer serving Minneapolis, call 612-349-2729

 Minnesota Interlock Ignition Program